First cohort launching in Spring 2025

 01

-You have not previously worked in the game industry as a dev
+You have not previously worked in the game industry as a programmer

 02

-You have a demonstrated strong interest in game dev
+You have a demonstrated strong background in game development

-Whether it’s through completing rigorous online courses or creating a few simple games.
-This program won’t cover game dev or programming fundamentals.
+Whether it’s through completing rigorous online courses or creating a few small games.
+This program is not for beginners and won’t cover game dev or programming fundamentals.

 What you'll get